jimenezvic/Falcons_Website.github.io/README.md

-Hi I'm Ivan Jimenez 🙋🏻‍♂️
+Hi, I'm Ivan Jimenez 🙋🏻‍♂️

 I'm a Full Stack Web Developer and Current Developer of the Falcons Academy Project.
-I've been working on this project for a while and can finally share THE FALCONS ACADEMY PROJECT with you.
+I've been working on this project for a while and can finally share THE FALCONS ACADEMY PROJECT.

 REACH US OUT!